Pivotal progress in triple-negative breast cancer | ASCO 2026

 Using the most effective drugs as the first line of therapy is critical in mTNBC, as half of patients will not live long enough to try another treatment.
 Tests for biomarkers, especially PDL-1 and BRCA, determine the treatment path.
 A PDL-1 result can be positive or negative (more or less than 10).
 The PDL-1 protein is active in the body’s immune response.
 Tumors that test positive are more likely to respond to immunotherapy in the form of pembrolizumab.
 People whose tumors are negative for PDL-1 may still receive immunotherapy through a clinical trial.

 The recent approval of datopotamab deruxtecan (Datroway) introduces a new first option for tumors that are negative for PDL-1.
 Participants in the TROPION-Breast02 trial continued an average of 5.2 months longer on this medicine compared to participants who were given chemotherapy.
-The drug extended life by five months as well (23.7 months vs. 18.7 months).
+The drug extended life by 5 months as well (23.7 months vs. 18.7 months).
 The ADC sacituzumab govitecan (Trodelvy) is recommended by NCCN guidelines as a first option for this group as well, but FDA approval for this use is still pending.
 It is also offered as a second- and third-line option in TNBC.

 Four ADCs are now approved for TNBC, as they have proven to be more effective than chemotherapy in controlling mTNBC.
 Research shows that the second ADC is often less effective, so it is very important to determine how to choose the most effective drug first.